 Scale: £14.9m leisure centre forming part of prestigious urban village.

 Client: Wolverhampton City Council

-The new facility, which is designed by Wolverhampton City Council/Jacobs Partnership, has been designed to create a dramatic local landmark as well as provide a state-of-the-art amenity that it is hoped will play a part in improving the health of the local population.
-It replaces the town’s existing leisure centre and will be the first permanent building of a new £175m Bilston Urban Village.
+The facility, which is designed by Wolverhampton City Council/Jacobs Partnership, was designed to create a dramatic local landmark as well as provide a state-of-the-art amenity that will play a part in improving the health of the local population.
+It has replaced the town’s existing leisure centre and it's the first permanent building of the £175m Bilston Urban Village.

-Main contractor, Shepherd Construction is erecting 800 tonnes of steelwork, including 25 tonnes of Metsec’s purlins, to create the frame of the £14.9m 5,600 m² leisure centre, which will offer an eight-lane 25m swimming pool, a learner pool, sports hall, health and fitness suite, four squash courts, a meeting room and cafe.
-The facilities will be housed within a striking contemporary curved structure with rows of floor-to-ceiling glass windows and mirrored cladding.
+Main contractor, Shepherd Construction erected 800 tonnes of steelwork, including 25 tonnes of Metsec’s purlins, to create the frame of the £14.9m 5,600 m² leisure centre, which offers an eight-lane 25m swimming pool, a learner pool, sports hall, health and fitness suite, four squash courts, a meeting room and cafe.
+The facilities are housed within a striking contemporary curved structure with rows of floor-to-ceiling glass windows and mirrored cladding.

 Clients are offered technical support from Metsec’s team of design engineers and can take advantage of Metsec’s market-leading MetSPEC building shell design software to maximise the design efficiency of a structure and find the most cost-effective solution for construction.

 Images courtesy of Wolverhampton City Council/ Jacobs Partnership.